paulvi/eclipse-node-ide/README.md

 Current version is 0.2, the same as [Nodeclipse-1](http://tomotaro1065.github.com/nodeclipse/).
-New project development home is [Nodeclipse organization](https://github.com/Nodeclipse/) You can help by developing plugins, or proposing components to use.
+New project development home is [Nodeclipse organization](https://github.com/Nodeclipse/) You can help by developing used plugins, or proposing new plugins/components.

-Node.js framework developers, please write us, if you want Eclipse Node IDE to support your framework.

 <!--
 DONE: